Invest in companies before they go public, but only if you’re an accredited investor.

 Compare alternative ways to invest

-Nonaccredited investors don’t qualify for EquityZen, which means you’ll need to wait for a company to be publicly traded to buy shares.
-Review your brokerage account options to find the best fit for your investment goals and budget.
+Nonaccredited investors don’t qualify for EquityZen, which means you’ll generally need to wait for a company to be publicly traded to buy shares.

 *Signup bonus information updated weekly.